QSPI to PXE/tftp boot

 ping $serverip # confirm ethernet connection to host

-If there are other images in other devices thats more prioritized by u-boot, then direct U-Boot to choose PXE boot using the following commands:
+If there are other images in other devices that is more prioritized by U-Boot, then direct U-Boot to choose the PXE boot using the following commands:

 run bootcmd_pxe

-If using Yocto/PetaLinux and using the larger rootfs, the kernel and rootfs should load and boot to log-in prompt to PetaLinux, indicating a successful PXE boot!
-If using the initram, and a SD card with full rootfs is plugged into the SD slot - the above steps will boot using kernel image from tftp server and grab the full rootfs image from the SD card and boot to log-in prompt.
+If using Yocto/PetaLinux and using the larger rootfs, the kernel and rootfs should load and boot to login prompt to PetaLinux, indicating a successful PXE boot.
+If using the initram, and a SD card with full rootfs is plugged into the SD slot, the preceding steps boot using the kernel image from the tftp server and grab the full rootfs image from the SD card and boot to the login prompt.

 Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.